FelStroz/NLW-2/README.md

 # NLW-2
-Repository dedicated to a aplication of a platform for students and professors, to teach or watch classes
+Repository dedicated to an aplication of a platform for students and professors, to teach or watch classes